amukthaaw/Login-page/README.md

 # Login-page
-I built a login page using HTML, CSS and Bootstrap.
+I built a Sign In and a Sign Up page using HTML, CSS and Bootstrap.